tabatkins/railroad-diagrams/README-py.md

 it'll automatically include the `DEFAULT_STYLE`;
 you can include your own CSS instead by passing it as a string (or an empty string to include no CSS at all).

+To output the diagram as pre-formatted text, instead of as SVG, call `.writeText(cb)` on it, passing a function that'll get called to write the text.

 If you need to walk the component tree of a diagram for some reason, `Diagram` has a `.walk(cb)` method as well, which will call your callback on every node in the diagram, in a "pre-order depth-first traversal" (the node first, then each child).